 - 1. Be informed by mail of acceptance into the program.
 All entering students will be notified by mail of the scheduled nursing orientation session and will be required to attend. - 2.
 Submit a complete personal health history form furnished by the UTMB Office of Student Health.
 Health history and required immunizations will be at student expense.
 Immunizations must be completed prior to beginning clinical. - 3.
-Maintain certification in Basic Life Support (CPR-Health Professional Level) throughout the course of study. - 4.
+Maintain certification in Basic Life Support (CPR-Health Professional Level ONLY American Heart Healthcare Provider is accepted) throughout the course of study. - 4.
 Be required to produce a clear drug screening test as directed by the school.
 Failure to pass the drug test will result in expulsion from the program. - 5.
 Be required to complete a DPS/FBI Background Check and fingerprint scanning.